-Pre-PPA Meeting Meeting 1 Meeting 2 Meeting 3 onal meetings and workshops determined on a site-by-site basis) Monthly virtual progress meetings with the core PPA team rage is Meet the core PPA team Developer/site promoter presentation talking about their current thinking in terms of uses, numbers, layout considerations etc. Opportunity for Council team to ask questions.
-There is no need to commission work ahead of this, just show us what you already have Council presentation on planning matters relating to the site and/or wider locality - including issues, opportunities, vision for the wider settlement, call for sites mapping.
+Monthly wirtual progress mostings Pre-PPA Meeting Meeting 1 Meeting 2 Meeting 3 dditional meetings and workshops o be determined on a site-by-site basis) Monthly virtual progress meetings with the core PPA team i Meet the core PPA team Developer/site promoter presentation talking about their current thinking in terms of uses, numbers, layout considerations etc. Opportunity for Council team to ask questions.
+'There is no need to commission work ahead of this, just show us what you already have Council presentation on planning matters relating to the site and/or wider locality - including issues, opportunities, vision for the wider settlement, call for sites mapping.
 Opportunity for developer/site promoter to ask questions.
 Opportunity for the developer/site promoter and the Council to feedback on what was shared in the earlier meetings.
 Discussion between both parties to agree next steps in terms of the PPA process.
-Site visits and meetings Discuss the PPA process and ask questions Review and feed into new/emerging evidence (promoter and/or council/led) Agree next steps in terms of meeting timings Thematic workshops on issues After the meeting we will send across the agreement and which will need to be addressed prior to the allocation of the site payment schedule Facilitate discussions/workshops with adjoining site promoters In some circumstances this meeting will be arranged as a joint meeting with other site promoters.
-Stage 1 conclusion meeting - to be held prior to the publication of the Interim Site Assessment - HLAA Additi to be interim Site Assessment - HLAA
+Site visits and meetings Discuss the PPA process and ask questions Review and feed into new/emerging evidence (promoter and/or council/led) Agree next steps in terms of meeting timings After the meeting we will send across the Thematic workshops on issues which will need to be addressed prior to the allocation of the site agreement and payment schedule Facilitate discussions/workshops with adjoining site promoters Stage 1 conclusion meeting - to be held prior to the publication of the Interim Site Assessment - HLAA